codecov/worker/tasks/README.md

     - A deploy on web might be happening at the same time, and both new_web and old_web workers will send tasks to both old_version worker and new_version workers.

 9. Tasks are the only things in the worker system that are allowed to do actual database `COMMIT;`s.
 The base class mixin will already take care of commit the changes for you at the end of the task either way, but feel free to commit earlier whenever it is needed
+    - This is done so the services can all build on top of each other with the safety that they will not unexpectedly do a db commit before the caller is ready to commit that data.
+    - This also frees `services` functions to do nested db transactions without any function it calls accidentally commiting the nested transaction

 ## Adding new tasks